Information

 • Vaccines

-Harm Reduction aims to lessen the negative impact of drug and alcohol use on individuals and communities.
-It is a social justice movement based on a belief in, and respect for, the rights of people living with a substance-use disorder.
+Harm Reduction can take a variety of forms and is necessary in many everyday situations.
+The goal of the Harm Reduction Movement is to lessen the negative impacts of substance dependency on individuals, families, and the broader community¹.
+It is a social justice movement based on a belief in – and respect for – the rights of people living with a substance dependency.

 • Electronic cigarettes (vapes)